sagemath/sage/src/doc/en/thematic_tutorials/numerical_sage/mpi4py.rst

     mpirun -np 5 ./sage -python mpi_1.py

 The command ``mpirun -np 5`` starts 5 copies of a program under MPI.
-In this case we have 5 copies of Sage in pure Python mode run the script ``mpi_1.py``.
+In this case we have 5 copies of Sage in pure Python mode running the script ``mpi_1.py``.
 The result should be 5 "hello worlds" plus 5 distinct ranks.

 The two most important MPI operations are sending and receiving.